maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 2. Different proof types -- iff, induction, etc. how do we indicate the different scaffolding for this?
 2. Create templates from the start for different proof types
 4. Restrict blocks to fixed number of steps
-5. Other draggable arrangements, e.g. fill in a 2*2 grid (for matching problems) Nested lists (flat list vs. nested/tree)
+5. Other arrangements, e.g. fill in a 2*2 grid (for matching problems) Nested lists (flat list vs. nested/tree)
 6. Allow student to select proof style (e.g. iff, contradiction) and pre-structure answer list accordingly
 7. Allow some strings in the correct answer to be optional.
 Allow authors to input a weight for each item and use weighted D-L distance, e.g., weight of 0 indicates that a step is not required, but will not be considered incorrect if included.